guillaumemoreau/db-course/09_bigd.md

 ### Column model

-- Data are stored on a column-basis rather than a line-basis
+- Data are stored on a column-basis rather than on a line-basis
-- Model close to relational model ... but with a dynamic number of columns which does not have to be identical between lines
+- Close to the relational model ... but with a dynamic number of columns which does not have to be identical between lines
 - Data of a same column can be compressed when they *look the same*
 - We can distinguish between:
-  - column: data field, defined a (key,value) pair
+  - column: data field, defined a $(key,value)$ pair
   - column family: can group columns or super-columns
   - super-column: used as the lines of a join table in a relational model